Ifeoma28/Pizza_runner_sql/README.md

 ## Dataset
 The dataset for this project is sourced from [Danny Ma](https://www.linkedin.com/in/datawithdanny)# Pizza_runner_sql

+## Tools Used
+MYSQL for querying the database

 ## Database diagram
 Since Danny has a few years of experience as a Data Scientist,he has prepared for us a Database entity relationship diagram;
 ![Diagram](https://github.com/Ifeoma28/Pizza_runner_sql/blob/bf6ddb24395b437aecd3a54a039f8186225a9683/Screenshot_20250304-111053_Chrome.jpg)